graphql/graphql-spec/README.md

 fields are non-null (since our current implementation has hard-coded data), we didn't mark them as non-null.
-One can imagine we would eventually replace our hardcoded data with a backend service, which might not be perfectly reliable; by leaving these fields as non-nullable, we allow ourselves the flexability to eventually return null to indicate a backend error, while also telling the client that the error occurred.
+One can imagine we would eventually replace our hardcoded data with a backend service, which might not be perfectly reliable; by leaving these fields as nullable, we allow ourselves the flexability to eventually return null to indicate a backend error, while also telling the client that the error occurred.